Coventry University Statement on Modern Slavery and Human Trafficking

 - No harsh or inhumane treatment is allowed

-The Coventry University Group’s supply chains are managed under the following categories
+The Coventry University Group’s supply chains are managed under the following pillars or categories (“the Procurement Pillars”):

 What we are doing now